 Henry, Lord Tyron’s manservant, stood outside his door just in case his lord needed anything.
 Though Fera doubted he did much more than remove his empty trays and chamber pots these days.
 Tall and thin, with jowls that wobbled every time he moved, he frowned at her approach.

 Fera stopped by the door, waiting.
 Henry’s frown deepened as he pushed it open with a skeletal hand.

 It was dark inside, the curtains drawn tight.
 And it stank—of rot and sweat and human waste.
 The door clicked shut behind her.
 Fera squinted, barely able to see.
 She had never been allowed in his room before, and the thought of it made her heart beat a little harder.
 It was large, the ceiling high.
 There were the outlines of grand pictures on the walls, the shapes of furniture, as she tiptoed around the mess on the floor.
 She tripped and squelched and slid over a host of nameless things.
 When was the last time the room had been cleaned?
 She nudged something with her shoe and a puff of stink made her stomach turn.

 Fera approached the head of the bed.
 She thought she saw a shape but couldn’t be sure.
 Was it him?
 Was he asleep?
 Was he even here?
-She opened her mouth, closed it again, then put down his tray on a trestle table and drew open the curtains.
+She opened her mouth, closed it again, then put down his tray and drew open the curtains.
 Light flooded inside.

 ‘Aaarrgghh.
 Close it!’